Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <TabItem value="azure" label="Azure">

 <br />
-**Default region**
-- The Azure region in which to deploy the engine.
+**Default region**&mdash;The Azure region in which to deploy the engine.
 We recommend choosing the region closest to your primary work location.
-- When you connect to the engine from a Jupyter notebook, you can specify a different region.

 <br />
 **Inbound security**